Columbia University: Publications

-Founded in 1961 under the auspices of Columbia University's Graduate School of Journalism, the Columbia Journalism Review (CJR) examines day-to-day press performance as well as the forces that affect that performance.
-The magazine is published six times a year.

-Former publications include the Columbia University Forum, a review of literature and cultural affairs distributed for free to alumni.
+Defunct publications include the Columbia University Forum, a review of literature and cultural affairs for alumni.

 Broadcasting

 Columbia is home to two pioneers in undergraduate campus radio broadcasting, WKCR-FM and CTV.
-Many undergraduates are also involved with Barnard's radio station, WBAR.
-WKCR, the student run radio station that broadcasts to the Tri-state area, claims to be the oldest FM radio station in the world, owing to the university's affiliation with Edwin Howard Armstrong.
+A student-run radio station, WKCR broadcasts to the Tri-state area and claims to be the oldest FM radio station in the world, owing to the university's affiliation with Edwin Howard Armstrong.
 The station has its studios on the second floor of Alfred Lerner Hall on the Morningside campus with its main transmitter tower at 4 Times Square in Midtown Manhattan.
 Columbia Television (CTV) is the nation's second oldest student television station and the home of CTV News, a weekly live news program produced by undergraduate students.

 Debate and Model UN

 The Philolexian Society is a literary and debating club founded in 1802, making it the oldest student group at Columbia, as well as the third oldest collegiate literary society in the country.
 The society annually administers the Joyce Kilmer Memorial Bad Poetry Contest.
 The Columbia Parliamentary Debate Team competes in tournaments around the country as part of the American Parliamentary Debate Association, and hosts both high school and college tournaments on Columbia's campus, as well as public debates on issues affecting the university.

 The Columbia International Relations Council and Association (CIRCA), oversees Columbia's Model United Nations activities.
 CIRCA hosts college and high school Model UN conferences, hosts speakers influential in international politics to speak on campus, and trains students from underprivileged schools in New York in Model UN.